 We visited The Junk Company when we went to shoot vintage queen Danielle Pumo’s portrait (click here for her Melbourne vintage shopping guide), but I was so taken with this store, I had to go back for a better look.

 Two minutes walk from Melbourne’s Queen Victoria Market, this two-storey treasure trove is crammed with all kinds of vintage collectibles — furniture, décor, clothes, shoes, accessories, jewellery, keepsakes, glassware, ornaments, kids toys, antique cameras, vinyl records, old trunks and luggage… if you remember it, it’s probably here.

 For a cool souvenir, check out the kitschy Australiana (I’m sure my Nanna had some of this stuff on her mantelpiece), from ceramic kangaroos to emu napkin holders.

 583 Elizabeth Street, Melbourne www.thejunkcompany.com.au

-A big thank you to Fiona Sweetman — we visited most of these gorgeous stores on our Hidden Secrets Lanes and Arcades tour.
-While you might too if you do Fiona’s tour, note that itineraries vary slightly depending on demand and interests of participants so you may in fact visit very different stores.
-So what are your favourite shops?
-We’d love to know.
-Feel free to leave your tips in the comments below.
+A big thank you to Fiona Sweetman — we visited many of these gorgeous stores on her Hidden Secrets Lanes and Arcades tour.
+While you might too if you do Fiona’s tour, note that itineraries vary so you may visit very different stores.